 369 ni->library->lib_handle = __libc_dlopen (shlib_name);

-structure with a malicious string, for example XXXXXX/XXXXXX
+service_user structure with a malicious string, for example XXXXXX/XXXXXX, the resulting

 find the shared object in the default directory